Prosecution of Marte Dalelv

 Marte Deborah Dalelv (born 1988) is a Norwegian woman, who in 2013, received a prison sentence of 16 months in Dubai, United Arab Emirates for perjury, consensual extramarital sex and alcohol consumption.
-Dalelv had originally reported a man to the police for an alleged rape but withdrew the rape allegation several days later, saying at that time that the intercourse had been voluntary.
+Dalelv had originally reported a man to the police for an alleged rape but withdrew the rape allegation several days later, saying at that time that the intercourse had been consensual.
 In court she claimed she had been raped.

 Dalelv's boss was jailed for 13 months for alcohol consumption and having consensual sex.
 Dalelv appealed the conviction and had a hearing scheduled for September 2013, but she was pardoned on 22 July, a few days after Norwegian media reported the news and after it had drawn extensive international media attention, which caused an uproar on both social media and traditional Western media outlets.
 Human rights activists and politicians expressed strong criticism of the Dubai justice system's handling of the incident.
 In Norway the criticism, as first expressed by professor in religious studies, Dag Øistein Endsjø, was mainly against the initial lack of official Norwegian reaction against what was considered a human rights violation against a Norwegian citizen.
 The incident occurred in March 2013 and was first reported by Norwegian media on 17 July 2013.

 Dalelv had worked as an interior designer in Qatar since 2011 until this incident.

 Allegations of rape and investigation

 Dalelv's account

 Dalelv was in Dubai for a business meeting and joined colleagues from her company in Qatar for a night out on 6 March at a hotel nightclub on Sheikh Zayed Road.
 She reported that it was a long evening where everyone drank a lot.
 She asked a colleague, a Sudanese man named Hawari (alternatively reported as HM in some reports) to help her back into her room, because she was drunk.
 But he brought her into his room and said to her that he would sleep on the sofa and she could sleep in the bed.

 In her account, she then removed her clothes except for her underwear and slept in the bed with HM on a sofa.
 Later she described presumably more details to the press.
-In Sky News was to read: "She said that she wanted to calm this situation down and that she sat down and wanted to drink her bottle of water and after it she wanted to go, to find her room by herself, but this was the last thing she remembered".
+According to Sky News: "She said that she wanted to calm this situation down and that she sat down and wanted to drink her bottle of water and after it she wanted to go, to find her room by herself, but this was the last thing she remembered".
 To the day after this situation she reported, that she had woken up in the morning and realised she was being raped.
 She claimed she had tried to resist the man, but he pushed her head down; room-service then knocked on the door and she escaped.
 She stated that she had gone down to the lobby and asked the people in the lobby to call the police for her.